Metaform/dataplane-signaling/docs/signaling.md

 The `started` request signals to the consumer [=Data Plane=] that a data transmission has begun and that a [state transition](#data-flow-state-machine) should be triggered.
-For pull transfers, this indicates the consumer [=Data Plane=] may transmit data.
+For pull transfers, this indicates the consumer [=Data Plane=] may fetch data.
 For push transfers, this indicates the provider has already started sending data.
 The request results in a state machine transition to STARTED and the [=Data Plane=] MUST return HTTP 200 OK and a `DataFlowResponseMessage`.

 This signal occurs exclusively on the consumer side.